Pierre-Augustin Hulin: Service under Napoleon

 Hulin, under the command of self-appointed First Consul Napoleon Bonaparte, served as chief of staff in several divisions and was later given command of the grenadiers of the Consular Guard.
 In August 1803 Hulin was promoted to brigadier general.
 In 1804 he presided over the commission that tried Louis Antoine, Duke of Enghien.
 The Duke, a descendant of the Condé family, a cadet branch of the House of Bourbon, was convicted of treason and was executed by firing squad, an act that was met by horror and anger from other European nations.

 Hulin fought in the Grande Armée in the campaigns of 1805 and 1806, fighting in present-day Germany.
 He was given command of troops in Berlin after the completion of the Prussian campaign.
 In 1807 he was promoted to major general and appointed governor of Paris.
 He held the latter title until 1814, and during the Hundred Days in 1815.
 In 1808 he was styled Count of the Empire, and in 1809 was made Grand Officer of the Legion of Honor.

-Hulin was the military governor of Paris in 1812, when pro-Republic General Claude François de Malet launched a coup while Napoleon was pursuing a disastrous campaign in Russia.
+Hulin was the military governor of Paris in 1812, when pro-Republican General Claude François de Malet launched a coup while Napoleon was pursuing a disastrous campaign in Russia.
 Troops loyal to Malet seized many Bonapartist officers in the city and tried to take control of the government.
 When Hulin attempted to arrest the rebel general, Malet shot him in the face.
 Hulin's resistance caused troops and military police to turn on Malet and take him into custody.
 Malet and other conspirators were executed, Hulin was rewarded with the command of the 1st Division.

 When Napoleon abdicated, Hulin's command was taken away from him by the restored Bourbon monarchy.
 However, when the former emperor returned from exile in 1815, Hulin was given back his position as divisional commander, which was again stripped from him when Napoleon was defeated.
 Hulin was exiled by the Bourbons, but was allowed to return to France in 1819.

 Hulin died in Paris on 9 January 1841.